MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 Create a new service principal by running the `New-MsolServicePrincipal` cmdlet from the MSOnline PowerShell module for Azure Active Directory and use the following instructions.

 > [!IMPORTANT]
 > Do not use the newer Azure AD PowerShell cmdlet, New-AzureADServicePrincipal, to create this service principal.
-The Azure Rights Management services does not support New-AzureADServicePrincipal.
+The Azure Rights Management service does not support New-AzureADServicePrincipal.

 1. If the MSOnline module is not already installed on your computer, run `Install-Module MSOnline`.